Digital-Defiance/StarRealmsAssistant/README.md

 ## Learn more

-To learn more about developing your project, look at the following resources:
+To learn more about developing on this project, look at the following resources:

 - [NX](https://nx.dev/getting-started/intro)
 - [React](https://react.dev/learn)